epierson9/pain-disparities/README.md

-TODO: Check readme and any changes to code made while creating README.
-TODO: replace any XXs in README.

-Code to generate results in "[XX](XX)" by XX.
+Code to generate results in "An Algorithmic Approach to Understanding and Reducing Unexplained Pain Disparities".
 Please contact emmap1@cs.stanford.edu with any questions.

+## Citation

+If you use this code, please cite:

+Emma Pierson, David M. Cutler, Jure Leskovec, Sendhil Mullainathan, and Ziad Obermeyer.
+An Algorithmic Approach to Understanding and Reducing Unexplained Pain Disparities. *Nature Medicine*, 2020.

+If you use the OAI data, please cite:

+Michael C. Nevitt, David T. Felson, and Gayle Lester.
+The Osteoarthritis Initiative.
+2006.

 ## Regenerating results

 1. **Setting up virtualenv**.
 Our code is run in a virtual environment using Python 3.5.2.
 You can set up the environment by using `virtualenv -p python3.5 YOUR_PATH_TO_VIRTUALENV`, activating the virtualenv via `source YOUR_PATH_TO_VIRTUALENV/bin/activate`, and then installing packages via `pip install -r requirements.txt`.
 Make sure the virtual environment is activated prior to running any of the steps below.
 If you want to run `main_results_for_public_repo.ipynb` you will additionally need to run `python -m ipykernel install --user --name=knee` to install a kernel for the IPython notebook; make sure to use this kernel when running the notebook.

-2. **Obtaining processed data**.
-The fastest and easiest way to reproduce our results is to obtain the processed image and non-image data, available at XX.
-This is faster and easier because the original OAI data is multiple terabytes, taking a while to download, and also requires substantial compute and storage to process.
+2. **Data processing**.
+We provide the code needed to regenerate the processed data from raw OAI data (which can be downloaded at [https://nda.nih.gov/oai/](https://nda.nih.gov/oai/)).
 Data was processed on a computer with several terabytes of RAM and hundreds of cores.
-However, for completeness, we also provide the code needed to regenerate the processed data from raw data (which can be downloaded at [https://nda.nih.gov/oai/](https://nda.nih.gov/oai/)).
+We do not know whether the OAI data format provided online will remain constant over time - eg, folder names may change - so please contact us if you have any questions.

     - a.
 Process the original DICOM files into a pickle of numpy arrays.
 This can be done by running `python image_processing.py`.
 (We recommend running this in a screen session or similar because it takes a while).
     - b.
 Write out the individual images as separate files because the original pickle is too large.
 This can be done by running